7/01/2023 Wahkiakum County (link to here)

 The addition of the Pacific Golden-Plover to our year list (#347) means that this year we have seen all but one of the shorebirds which regularly (albeit in some cases rarely) occur in Washington state.
 The missing one is at this point unlikely to turn up during the remainder of the year, which means that we are most likely done chasing shorebirds.
 A cause for celebration, n'est ce pas?

-But wait, the day is not yet over.
-An owl remains unseen (and unheard) in the remote spruce-fir forests of the North Cascades.
-In the same vicinity is a grouse which has not yet been encountered this year (and barely encountered last year, and not at all for three years before that).
-The grouse is a White-tailed Ptarmigan; the owl is a Boreal and the vicinity is Hart's Pass m+ and it is only four hours away via the North Cascades Highway.
+But wait, the day was not yet over.
+An owl remained unseen (and unheard) in the remote spruce-fir forests of the North Cascades.
+In the same vicinity is a grouse which we had not yet encountered this year (and barely encountered last year, and not at all for three years before that).
+The grouse is a White-tailed Ptarmigan; the owl is a Boreal and the vicinity was Hart's Pass m+ and it was only four hours away via the North Cascades Highway.
 We could be there by 7 PM, and we were.

 By 8:30 PM we had made it back down to Hart's Pass and judged the night dark enough to begin playing Boreal Owl recordings.
 No owls responded until we played Saw-whet calls at the edge of the meadow about along FR 700 a half mile northwest of the pass and aroused two Northern Saw-whet Owls, but no Boreals.
 Those we found over by the second entrance to the Madows Campground loop road.
 One responded with a single "skiew" from up the hill above us then two came down to the road and gave "skiew" and "tiewtiew" calls from very close in on both sides of the car.
 One could not have been more than five feet from my open window.
 The calls were emphatic and squeaky-sharp, unmistakably Boreal, but our sighting was not confirmed in eBird until we reduced the count from two to one.